 The Best Meal Prep Recipes for Beginners

 This super easy meal prep idea is great for on-the-go mornings and can keep you feeling full and energetic for hours.
-Rolled oats are packed with fiber, which not only helps lower bad cholesterol, but also helps you lose weight (and keep it off).
-To make overnight oatmeal, you’ll need just a few ingredients, some time the night before or on your designated meal prep day, and an easy, customizable recipe to follow, like this one from Kristine’s Kitchen.
+Rolled oats are packed with fiber, which not only helps lower bad cholesterol but also helps you lose weight (and keep it off).
+To make overnight oatmeal, you’ll need just a few ingredients, sometimes the night before or on your designated meal prep day, and an easy, customizable step by step healthy recipe to follow, like this one from Kristine’s Kitchen.

 Customize this portable breakfast item with healthy toppings like fruit, nuts, and spices to make each day different, or make a week’s worth of your favorite kind to keep meal prep day simple.
 There are plenty of options available; you can even swap out for plant-based dairy substitutes to create an ultra-healthy vegan version!

 These amazing Asian inspired and simple meals can make meal prepping a joy while keeping you on the path to weight loss!
 Buddha bowls are a balanced meal option that incorporates healthy whole grains, power-packed vegetables, and plant-based protein to renew your midday energy and curb unhealthy cravings.
 Also, if you cook your white or brown rice (or other whole grain) in bulk and then refrigerate you obtain all the benefits of resistant starch – learn more here.

 These lunchtime favorites are easy to assemble, make great meal prep candidates for almost any diet (can be vegan, gluten, free, etc.), and the combinations are virtually endless.